 Homeowners insurance policies typically include six areas of coverage—dwelling, other structures, personal property, loss of use, liability, and medical payments to others.
 The best homeowners insurance companies also offer additional endorsements to help you customize your policy.

-Here’s a quick overview of the difference areas of insurance coverage:
+Here’s a quick overview of the different areas of insurance coverage:

 • Dwelling Coverage: This coverage protects the structure of your home and covers parts like your interior walls, exterior walls, foundation, and cabinetry.
 Consider buying enough dwelling coverage to cover the cost of rebuilding your home as new.
 Additionally, if you’ve had features added to your house, such as having a solar company install panels on your roof, your home may require extra replacement cost coverage.

-• Coverage for Other Structures: This covers detached structures on your property like a garage, fence, or shed.
+• Coverage for Other Structures: This covers detached structures on your property, such as a garage, fence, or shed.
 It’s usually 10% of the dwelling coverage.

 • Loss of Use Coverage: If an event like a fire forces you out of your home for repairs, your policy will pay for any living expenses during that time.
 For example, if you usually spend $300 on food every month, but you spent $400 this month because you had to eat out for every meal, your provider will reimburse you for the $100 difference.
 This type of coverage is usually 20% of dwelling coverage.